-Viral marketing means marketing in which a message spreads quickly from a human to human.
+Viral marketing means marketing in which a message spreads quickly from human to human.
 Usually this happens through social media.
 Viral effect lifts a video, blog post, photo or a fun quiz into the hands of huge audience, arising discussion and often gathering an enthusiastic fan community around it.

 All companies dream about being able to spread their message mouth-to-mouth, through recommendations.
 A recommendation from a friend or colleague is the most cost-efficient and commercially effective way to do marketing.
-Making your message go viral is one of the strongest ways to leave an unforgettable image into your audience’s mind.
+Making your message go viral is one of the strongest ways to leave an unforgettable image in your audience’s mind.

-What kind of content inspires to share?
+What kind of content inspires sharing?